zancas/OTF-Magic-Folder-proposal/objectives.rst

 Objective 2—Implement local filesystem integration
 ==================================================

-*Objective 2* is to implement filesystem integration on Windows, Linux, and Mac OS X/BSD, as defined by *Objecive 1*.
+*Objective 2* is to implement filesystem integration on Linux and Windows, as defined by *Objecive 1*.
 The deliverable for *Objective 2* is a code-base (satisfying the requirements listed in `Project Evaluation`_) for those platforms.

 Objective 3—Design algorithm for remote-to-local sync
 =====================================================

 *Objective 3* is to write the design document for how to do remote-to-local sync.
 There are two parts to this algorithm:

 1. How to efficiently determine which objects (files and directories) have to be downloaded in order to bring the current local filesystem into sync with the newly-discovered version of the remote filesystem.

 It is necessary that this algorithm discovers all new changes committed by the remote-side user, because failure to include any such change could lead